Superconducting instability in non-Fermi liquids: Superconducting Instability

-A few comments are in order regarding the enhanced superconducivity near $(d=3, m=2)$ and $(d=2, m=1)$.
-The Yukawa-like coupling $\tilde e$ gives rise to an effective attractive interaction for Cooper pairing and hence drives the system towards superconductivity even with an initially positive value of $ \tilde V_S$, as long as $\tilde e$ is non-zero, as the flow continues towards the IR stable fixed point at $\tilde V_S^* =-\infty$.
-It can be shown that the energy scale at which this happens is always larger than the non-Fermi liquid energy scale (\i.e. the scale where the non-Fermi liquid effects become appreciable).
+A few comments are in order regarding the enhanced superconductivity near $(d=3, m=2)$ and $(d=2, m=1)$.
+The Yukawa-like coupling $\tilde e$ gives rise to an effective attractive interaction for Cooper pairing and hence drives the system towards superconductivity even with an initially positive value of $ \tilde V_S$, as long as $\tilde e$ is non-zero, as the flow continues towards $\tilde V_S^*$ with large negative values.
+It can be shown that the energy scale at which this happens is always larger than the non-Fermi liquid energy scale (\text{i.e.}, the scale where the non-Fermi liquid effects become appreciable).
 However, the magnitude of the pairing gap will depend on the initial values of the coupling constants.
 An analysis along these lines is very similar to that of Metlitski \textit{et al}. \cite{Max} and their estimate regarding the pairing gap holds after taking appropriate values of $\varepsilon$, namely $\varepsilon \simeq 0$ and $\varepsilon = 1/2 $ for solving the $(d=3, m=2)$ and $(d=2, m=1)$ cases respectively.